 Features & Attributes

-Bird's Nest Fern's attractive large glossy narrow leaves remain light green in color with pointy black spines throughout the year.
-The flowers are not ornamentally significant.
+Bird's Nest Fern is primarily valued in the home for its cascading habit of growth.
+Its attractive large glossy narrow leaves remain light green in color with pointy black spines throughout the year.

 This is an herbaceous houseplant with a shapely form and gracefully arching foliage.
 Its relatively coarse texture stands it apart from other indoor plants with finer foliage.
 This plant usually looks its best without pruning, although it will tolerate pruning.